krayin/laravel-crm/.github/ISSUE_TEMPLATE/1_Bug_report.md

 # Bug report

 ### Title
-**Just a quick sentence to brief your trouble with Bagisto CRM or something associated with it.**
+**Just a quick sentence to brief your trouble with Krayin CRM or something associated with it.**
 **Please be calm, short and emphasize on points.**

 ### Issue Description